thradams/thradams.github.io/clang.md

 Default initialization and struct member initializers are part of C++.
 Designed initializers also were added into C++ 20.

-While I was implementing this feature I check against C++ and I am
+While I was implementing this feature I checked against C++ and I am
 disappointed by the following.

 ```cpp